xscottxbrownx/mint-club/README.md

 [visit here](http://fmc.scottxbrown.com)

-A sample website to give visitors the basic information on the company, as well as a member dashboard area (that would be token-gated by owning the FMC NFT) - built with `NextJS`, Alchemy API's, NFTGO API's, `Javascript`, and `CSS`.
+A sample website to give visitors the basic information on the company, as well as a member dashboard area (that would be token-gated by owning the FMC NFT).

+Built with: `NextJS`, Alchemy API's, NFTGO API's, `Javascript`, and `CSS`.

 # Project Status